By Anna Lombardi | June 16, 2017

-We love a girl with a passion.
-So when we learned Nantucket local, Jessica Griffith quit her 9-5 to follow her dream of creating bespoke backgammon boards by launching her company Nine Fair we needed to learn more!
-A perfect gift for any occasion, don’t be surprise if you end up ordering a board as you create an itinerary for your Nantucket getaway inspired by Jess’ life.
+When we learned Nantucket local Jessica Griffith quit her 9-5 to follow her dream of creating bespoke backgammon boards, we needed to learn more!
+Say hello to Nine Fair.
+The perfect gift for any occasion, don’t be surprise if you end up ordering a board as you create an itinerary for your Nantucket getaway inspired by Jess’ life.

 To say that we are obsessed with your backgammon boards is a total understatement.
 What inspired you to create Nine Fair?